telerik/blazor-docs/security/faq.md

 ---

-## What if clients are using a third-party scanning tool and want our assessment?
+## What if I am using a third-party scanning tool and want Progress' assessment?

 As a client, you can open a support ticket through the [Technical Support Center](https://www.telerik.com/account/support-center) for the respective product and submit detailed information, including scan reports (PDF/Word/Excel/Screenshot) triggered against a no-minified version of the scripts and steps to reproduce or evidence of the issue.
 Our team will review and respond accordingly.
 We treat Security Vulnerability reports with **highest priority** and we engage with our internal Security Champions for revisions.